Merserk/Caption-Creator/README.md

 -   **VRAM Optimization:** Choose from models tailored for different GPU VRAM capacities (5GB, 8GB, 10GB, 20GB).
 -   **Low-VRAM Mode:** A dedicated checkbox to further reduce VRAM usage.
 -   **Keep Model Loaded:** An option to keep the AI model in VRAM, dramatically speeding up subsequent generations.
--   **Full Kohya_SS Export:** Configure and export in a folder structure fully compatible for training.
 -   **Flexible Formatting:** Use Trigger Words, define a Max Word count, and format captions as a single paragraph.
 -   **Convenient Actions:** Instantly copy text to the clipboard or open the output folder from the UI.